spawnmarvel/azure-automation-bicep-and-labs/README.md

 ## Microsoft Certified: Azure Administrator Associate

-After passing AZ 104 Microsoft Azure Administrator and earning Microsoft Certified: Azure Administrator Associate the focus will be:
+After passing AZ 104 Microsoft Azure Administrator and earning Microsoft Certified: Azure Administrator Associate.
+The focus will be:

 1. Compute.
    The Azure Administrator is most often identified with infrastructure-as-a-service (IaaS), which normally boils down to running virtual machines (VMs) in the cloud.